diwashrestha/diwashrestha/content/posts/us_immigration.md

 ![Afganistan](/images/us7.png)

-* Total Immigrants to US from Afganistan from 1980 to 2013 were:74430
+* Total Immigrants to US from Afganistan from 1980 to 2013 were: 74430
 * Percentage of US immigration from Afghanistan: 0.2437 %